compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-8: SQL Data Exploration and Analysis: Unveiling Insights into Coffeeshop Operations and Employee Dynamics/README.md

+**SQL Data Exploration and Analysis: Unveiling Insights into Coffeeshop Operations and Employee Dynamics**

 **Situation:**

 In a database environment, PostgreSQL was employed to manage data related to employees working in various coffeeshops.
 The database consists of four tables: employees, suppliers, locations, and shops, each with specific columns and relationships.